neutrinojs/neutrino/docs/api/README.md

 } = require('neutrino');
 ```

-The `Neutrino` function is the lowest-level API, with each of the other methods a higher-level API
+The `Neutrino` function is the lowest-level API, and each of the other methods can be used with the Neutrino
-which creates an instance of the API internally.
-First, we will cover the low-level `Neutrino` API and
+API for executing their functionality.
+First, we will cover the `Neutrino` API and
-later showing how to use the higher-level functions.
+later showing how to use the runnable functions.

 ## Instantiation